Skip to main content

 Schedule Your Reconstruction Consultation

 Elite Prosthetic Dentistry is located at 4400 Jenifer Street NW, Suite 220, Washington, DC, approximately 5 minutes south of central Bethesda.
 The office is accessible via Wisconsin Avenue and is one block from the Friendship Heights Red Line Metro station.
-Free parking is available in the building.
+On-site parking is available in the building.

 Frequently Asked Questions